-• Incorporate light activity such as standing, walking, or stretching at meetings or other community events that are mainly seated.
+• Incorporate light activity such as standing, walking, or stretching at

-- Start with a small change, like standing during introductions, and gradually introduce more activities or movements as everyone becomes more comfortable. - Include natural elements in activities. - Encourage participation or involvement at events that could motivate community members.
+- meetings or other community events that are mainly seated. - Start with a small change, like standing during introductions, and gradually introduce more activities or movements as everyone becomes more comfortable. - Include natural elements in activities. - Encourage participation or involvement at events that could motivate community members.

 I know it can be hard to imagine different ideas.
 The following story is an example of how to get your community active.
-See the Games Supplement and Toolkit Supplements for more ideas.